emehrkay/Pypher/README.md

 * The sub-class must call `super` in the `__init__`
 * The sub-class must define a `build` method that houses all of the business rules for the Partial
-* The partial can have any interface the developer sees fit.
+* The partial can have any interface the developer sees fit
+* Any bound params will be passed up to the parent Pypher instance
+* Partial objects maintain the same interface as Pypher objects, they simply proxy all calls up to the Pypher instance that the Partial contains (this is useful for assignments or math, etc)

 Here is an example of the built in Case Partial that provides a `CASE $case [WHEN $when THEN $then,...]
 [ELSE $else] END` addition: